 \section{Introduction}

 \IEEEPARstart{T}{he} rise of quantum computing poses a significant challenge to the security of modern communication networks, particularly for encryption techniques based on mathematical problems.
-As quantum computers evolve, the infamous Shor’s algorithm will be able to break today's asymmetric encryption techniques \cite{gyongyosi2019survey}.
-In response to these emerging threats, researchers have been working on Post-Quantum Cryptography (PQC) to develop encryption algorithms that can resist quantum attacks.
+As quantum computers evolve, the infamous Shor’s algorithm will be able to break current asymmetric encryption techniques \cite{gyongyosi2019survey}.
+In response to these emerging threats, researchers have been developing Post-Quantum Cryptography (PQC) to create encryption algorithms that resist quantum attacks.
 PQC algorithms rely on complex mathematical structures, such as lattice-based, code-based, and multivariate polynomial cryptosystems, making them resistant to current quantum techniques.
-However, despite its promising security features, PQC remains reliant on mathematical problems, which means that its security is not provably unconditional.
-Given the rapid advancements in computational capabilities, even these new cryptographic approaches could face vulnerabilities in the future \cite{kumar2021state}.
+However, despite its promising security features, PQC remains reliant on mathematical problems, so its security is not provably unconditional.
+Given the rapid advances in computational capabilities, even these new cryptographic approaches could face vulnerabilities in the future \cite{kumar2021state}.

-An alternative and more radical direction is Quantum Key Distribution (QKD), which leverages the principles of quantum mechanics to generate keys that are theoretically secure against eavesdropping \cite{gyongyosi2019survey, kumar2021state}.
-Unlike classical key exchange methods, QKD benefits from the no-cloning theorem, which prevents copying quantum states.
-This property allows Alice (the sender) and Bob (the receiver) to detect any eavesdropping attempt, as such intrusion inevitably disturbs the transmitted quantum states \cite{imran2024quantum}.
+An alternative and more radical direction is the Quantum Key Distribution (QKD), which uses principles of quantum mechanics to generate keys that are theoretically secure against eavesdropping \cite{gyongyosi2019survey, kumar2021state}.
+Unlike classical key exchange methods, QKD benefits from the no-cloning theorem, which prevents the cloning of quantum states.
+This property allows Alice (the sender) and Bob (the receiver) to detect any eavesdropping attempt, as such an intrusion inevitably disturbs the transmitted quantum states \cite{imran2024quantum}.
 This makes QKD attractive for sectors such as government, finance, and critical infrastructure, where extremely high levels of security are required \cite{gyongyosi2019survey}.